truenas/documentation/content/SCALE/GettingStarted/Configure/UIConfigurationSCALE.md

 You can also configure virtual network interfaces such as a [bridge]({{< relref "SettingUpBridge.md" >}}), link aggregate (LAGG), or virtual LAN (VLAN) interface.

-You can use either the Console Setup menu or SCALE UI to configure network interfaces.
+You can use the Console Setup menu or SCALE UI to configure network interfaces.
 We recommend using the web UI the **Network** screen to [add or change network interfaces or aliases]({{< relref "ManagingInterfaces.md" >}}), set up link aggregate [LAGG]({{< relref "SettingUpLAGG.md" >}}) or virtual LAN [VLAN]({{< relref "SettingUpVLAN.md" >}}) interfaces, change or [configure global network settings]({{< relref "ManagingGlobalConfig.md" >}}), or set up [static IP addresses]({{< relref "SettingUpStaticIPs.md" >}}).

 ### Adding Aliases or Static IP Addresses